 Fundamentals of Hitting the Rise Ball

-This Fundamentals of Hitting the Rise Ball article is excerpted from our new book The Ultimate Hitting Fundamentals, Techniques, and Strategy Guide (click for details of our new fundamentals book available on Amazon).
+This Fundamentals of Hitting the Rise Ball article is excerpted from our book The Ultimate Hitting Fundamentals, Techniques, and Strategy Guide (click for details of our new fundamentals book available on Amazon).

 The rise ball is a favorite “out” pitch for fastpitch softball pitchers.

 Since fastpitch softball pitchers release pitches with an up trajectory, the upward spin (6-o’clock to 12-o’clock) of the ball may create a rising movement.
 Pitchers attempt to get the hitter to 1) “chase” an unhittable pitch above the strike zone, 2) to swing and miss under a high strike, or 3) to hit a catchable fly ball.

 Identify Good vs. Poor Rise Ball

 Good 4-Seam Rise Spin